 It wasn’t my best work, but I was happy with it.

-As you’d expect, the colour had faded a bit, but I was pleased with how well the eyeshadow lasted.
+The eyeshadows lasted all day.
+As you’d expect, the colour faded a bit throughout the day, but I was pleased with how well the eyeshadows lasted.
 Especially because of the trouble I’d had with those light matte shades, I wasn’t particularly hopeful!

 Where to buy

 For us guys in the UK, the best place to buy the BH Cosmetics Opalescent Palette from is Beauty Bay because of the fast and free-over-£15 delivery.
 The Opalescent Palette costs £19 from there and it has a total of 24 shades, which is extremely good value.